vmartinv/agarsimu/README.md

-Agar.Simu
+AgarSimu
 =========

-Agar.Simu is a library to simulate a game similar to Agar.io It provides an interface to make bots who will play in the simulation.
+AgarSimu is a library to simulate a game similar to Agar.io It provides an interface to make bots who will play in the simulation.